 Release dates for upcoming books are subject to change.
-The best way to tell when something will be out is to go check out my news page (home page, but scroll down a bit) or to go to the book's individual page, which can be found via my books page here.
+The best way to tell when something will be out is to go check out my home page or to go to the book's individual page, which can be found via my books page here.
 Whether or not upcoming books will be released in paperback depends entirely on the sales numbers of the books currently in paperback.
 If you're a book purist who prefers books on the page, I strongly encourage you to bully (ahem, encourage) your friends to buy paperbacks too--publishers pay close attention to that sort of demand.

 Will Bad Judgment ever be published in paperback?

 At this point, there are no plans to publish Bad Judgment in print.
 If that changes, I'll share that info on the website and in my newsletter.

 What's this post-book content stuff you keep talking about?

 I know lots of readers enjoy reading about the happy ever after stuff, but my books are already pretty long, so there isn't usually a lot of room for me to include long epilogues.
 So I decided to write up some of those ideas that would take place after a book ends and share them for free with readers via my newsletter.
 Sometimes I'll include things like deleted scenes, what characters do together on holidays, backstory stuff for secondary characters, and more.
 While much of this content is made available on each book's page eventually, some stuff is only accessible via my newsletter, so sign up if you're interested!